Car Hire Insurance in Europe

 Hiring a car in Europe can be dramatically different than renting in other countries, particularly when it comes to insurance coverage.

-In most cases, if you damage a rental car, you will be on the hook for the cost to repair or replace it unless you have some type of damage waiver in place.
+In most cases, if you damage a hire car, you will be on the hook for the cost to repair or replace it unless you have some type of damage waiver in place.

 What is a CDW?